Kirkby LonsdaleHome / My Travels / Kirkby Lonsdale

 Another holiday getting out and about in the countryside.
 This time I’m staying in a place called Kirkby Lonsdale in Cumbria.
 Although it’s called “Kirkby” it’s actually pronounced “Kirby” which is a bit confusing – why don’t they say it like it is?

 Anyway, we stayed in a very nice old cottage that has been very comfortably done up – I got to choose between a big sofa or a comfy chair at bedtime (or at daytime snooze time, or any time really).
-If you look really closely at the photo (click on it to see a bigger version), you can see Uncle Les in the top of the funny lamp.
+If you look really closely at the photo (click on it to see a bigger version), you can see Uncle Les taking the photo in the top of the funny lamp.

 I’ve visited some more churches (they’re mostly St Mary’s, but there was one other – you’ll soon see why I visited it!).
 I've added all the new St Mary's to my pages for Lancashire and Cumbria so you can read all about them.